zemirco/lockit-sendmail/README.md

 ### Duplicate email tries to sign up

-When a user tries to sign up with an email address that already exists we send a hint to the right owner to indicate this happening.
+A user tries to sign up with an email address that already exists.
+We send a hint to the right owner to indicate this happening.
 Never expose to a user whether an email address exists or not.

 `sendmail.emailTaken(username, email, callback)`